ZIJ/semver-yourself/README.md

 ## v1.x “joyful bookworm”

 My memories of those times are quite blurry.
 I read like crazy, especially pop science.
 Nuclear reactors was my favourite topic.
 I loved playing chess with my dad.
 I didn’t socialise much.
 My mom says I was often bullied at school but I neither cared nor noticed somehow.

+## v2.x “nerdy prankster”

+I spent days building custom cars out of Lego Technic, and kept reading lots of books.
+My lifelong best friend shared the passion for Lego, so we’d sit in the back of the classroom and build things.
+Another passion of mine was everything that burned and / or exploded.
+I’d make all sorts of dangerous things out of matches, fireworks and basic chemistry.
+Some of my tricks caused concerns at school but my studies were stellar so I didn’t get much trouble.